tersesystems/echopraxia/README.md

 Conditions should be cheap to evaluate, and should be "safe" - i.e. they should not do things like network calls, database lookups, or rely on locks.

-Conditions can be used either on the logger, on the statement, or against the enabled check.
+Conditions can be used either on the logger, on the statement, or against the predicate check.

 ### Logger